 On her way back from there, she was kidnapped, thinking her to be the daughter of Gupta, by criminal Surendra Singh, who had given huge sum to the advocate to extricate his elder brother, involved in a murder case, from gallows.

 She struggled hard to get rid of the clutches of that miscreant.
 Will she ever be able to get out safely from there?
 The big question remains.

-My Revelations of Truth by Jay Kay
+Mysteries by Jay Kay

 I Am This Girl: Tales of Youth by Samantha Benjamin

 KANDANA GITA, DHAGADHAMALI O’ LOKAGALPA by SARADI BINDHANI